Equations in Burnside groups: Action on a limit tree

 \subsubsection{Peripheral component}

 We now focus on the peripheral components.
 This case is new compared to the situations handled in the literature.
-Our goal in this section is to proof the following statement.
+Our goal in this section is to prove the following statement.

 \begin{theo} Suppose that $\rho > 0$.
 Let $c \in \mathcal C$.
-Let $v_c$ be the vertex of $\Lambda$ corresponding to $T \cap \bar P(c)$ Assume that one of the following holds: \begin{nenumerate}[label=(\Alph*)] \item either the link of $v_c$ contains at least two $L_c$-orbits. \item or the pointwise stabilizer of $\bar P(c)$ has infinite index in $L_c$, \end{nenumerate} Then there is $\ell \in \R_+^*$ such that for every sufficiently large $k \in \N$, there exist $\alpha_k \in \mcg[0]{L, \Lambda}$ and $\hat \alpha_k \in \aut{\hat L_k}$ preserving $\hat S_k$ such that $\zeta_k \circ \hat \alpha_k = \alpha_k \circ \zeta_k$ and
+Let $v_c$ be the vertex of $S_\Lambda$ corresponding to $T \cap \bar P(c)$ Assume that one of the following holds: \begin{nenumerate}[label=(\Alph*)] \item either the link of $v_c$ contains at least two $L_c$-orbits, or \item the pointwise stabilizer of $\bar P(c)$ has infinite index in $L_c$, \end{nenumerate} Then there is $\ell \in \R_+^*$ such that for every sufficiently large $k \in \N$, there exist $\alpha_k \in \mcg[0]{L,\Lambda}$ and $\hat \alpha_k \in \aut{\hat L_k}$ preserving $\hat S_k$ such that $\zeta_k \circ \hat \alpha_k = \alpha_k \circ \zeta_k$ and

-Moreover, in Case (A), $\alpha_k$ is a Dehn-twist over an edge of $S$ adjacent to $v$, while in Case (B), $\alpha_k$ is a generalized Dehn twist. \end{theo}
+Moreover, in Case (A), $\alpha_k$ is a Dehn twist over an edge of $S$ adjacent to $v$, while in Case (B), $\alpha_k$ is a generalized Dehn twist. \end{theo}

+The proof of the statement is quite long and somewhat technical.
+Therefore we break it in several parts.
+A summary of the proof is given at the end of this section.
+For this proof we actually do not need to work with the complete splitting $S$ of $L$ with respect to $T$.
+We will only consider the skeleton $S_\Lambda$ of the graph of action decomposition $\Lambda$ of $T$ given by \autoref{res: final decomposition tree}.
+Let us start with some notations.